Once upon a time, you used to be someone different.

 I spent more than 10 years in the world of investment banking.
 I streamlined operations, managed projects, launched new products, improved customer service, and supported tons of great ideas into reality.

 In 2013, I reinvented myself into a business owner and startup coach…a merger of my years of experience in business and my passion for helping people who make it their business to give a damn.
 I was able to take the skills from my ‘old life’ that I LOVED and reapply them to something new that I also love.

-Last year, I reinvented myself again into a digital nomad.
-I can run parts of my business remotely from wherever there’s wifi and I can run other parts of my business in person anywhere where there are a lot of great people starting business.
+In 2016, I reinvented myself again into a digital nomad.
+I ran parts of my business remotely from wherever there was wifi and I ran other parts of my business in person anywhere where there were a lot of great people starting business.

 And let me tell you…entrepreneurship is EVERYWHERE.
-I get to meet people, connect people with each other, and learn something new everyday if I choose to.
+I got to meet people, connect people with each other, and learn something new everyday if I chose to.

 here’s how to make your story relevant